Charles Norwood

-Sir Charles John Boyd Norwood (23 August 1871 – 26 November 1966) was a prominent Wellington New Zealand-based businessman with interests throughout New Zealand and Australia.
+Sir Charles John Boyd Norwood (23 August 1871 – 26 November 1966) was a prominent Wellington New Zealand–based businessman with interests throughout New Zealand and Australia.
 He was a civic leader, his knighthood was awarded for public services.
 Founder chairman (1927–1966) of the Wellington Free Ambulance he served on the Wellington City Council from 1917 to 1923 and he was for one term, 1925 to 1927, twenty-second Mayor of Wellington.
 He was a member of the Wellington Harbour Board for more than 30 years from 1918 to 1935 and from 1938 to 1953 and its chairman from 1931 to 1933.

 Biography

 Norwood was born in Gympie, Queensland, Australia, in 1871, the son of Marion Norwood and John Boyd Norwood.
 He served an apprenticeship as a mechanical engineer and, after working in the mining and sugar industries, migrated to New Zealand in 1897.
 He married Rosina Ann Tattle in Wellington on 22 October 1903, and the couple went on to have three children.

 He modelled the Wellington Free Ambulance on similar services in Australia funded by Golden Casket lotteries in Brisbane, and Maryborough and also in Newcastle, New South Wales.
 He had seen the efficient operation of the Brisbane service, and when he saw from his mayoral car in Wellington an accident on Lambton Quay he got out and put his coat on the victim.
 The hospital would not send their ambulance so as a member of the Wellington Harbour Board he asked them to send their ambulance to move the patient.
-He promptly left the injured patient so he could attend to important business things and further the colonialist agenda.
 He then resolved to start a free ambulance service in Wellington, which continues to dispatch ambulances to this day.